 Revenue from Contracts with Customers

 Revenue is recognized as the obligation to the customer is satisfied.
-The Company’s revenue from contracts with clients is as follows:
+The following is detail of the Company’s revenue from contracts with clients.

 Processing fees – The Company earns fees on a per-item or monthly basis for the invoice processing services rendered on behalf of customers.
 Per-item fees are recognized at the point in time when the performance obligation is satisfied.
 Monthly fees are earned over the course of a month, representing the period over which the performance obligation is satisfied.
-The contracts have no significant variable consideration or financing components.
+The contracts have no significant impact of variable consideration and no significant financing components.

 Financial fees – The Company earns fees on a transaction level basis for invoice payment services when making customer payments.
 Fees are recognized at the point in time when the payment transactions are made, which is when the performance obligation is satisfied.
 The contracts have no significant impact of variable consideration and no significant financing components.